VeejnasYT/Treasure-Hunters/README.md

 Treasure Hunters was a school project done as part of the programme, BowenEXPLORE!
 2024 and was awarded the Certificate of Achievement.
 Treasure Hunters is a 8-bit platformer programmed with GDScript in Godot Engine.

+## Game Demo

+The game demo can be found here: https://youtu.be/mMctqCyhx_A

 ## Project Directory

 | Folder name  | Purpose |